rdf-elixir/website/content/grax/schemas.md

 }
 ```

-The property is accessible as a usual field name of the struct, but has an exact RDF interpretation implicitly through the internal mapping to a RDF property identifier.
+The property is accessible as a usual field name of the struct, but has an exact RDF interpretation implicitly through the internal mapping to an RDF property identifier.
 These minimal forms without any further property specifications are already valid property definitions in Grax.
 Unlike an Ecto schema, which requires a type specification, these structs are already fully functional.
 In a Grax schema the types are optional, just as RDF and most other graph models are at its core schema-free data models with optional types later on.

 But before we bring types into the game, we'll have to differentiate two general kinds of properties: